 - The energy absorbed is used in chemical reactions causing the formation of ozone gas.

-- Ultraviolet rays are highly harmful to a living organism, including plants, animals as well as humans.
-Absorbing these radiations ozone layers makes a protective layer around us.
+- Ultraviolet rays are highly harmful to living organisms, including plants, animals as well as humans.
+Absorbing these radiations ozone layers make a protective layer around us.